XPO Logistics, Inc. (XPO) CEO Brad Jacobs on Q1 2020 Results - Earnings Call Transcript

 Brad Jacobs

-Well when the pandemic hit.
-It was quite a shock to everyone including us and.
-The first thought that went through our mind was well how do we protect our people we have a 100,000 people how do we protect our people from this terrible virus and that took up a large percentage of our efforts we have to learn a lot of stuff we have to learn all about hygiene we have to learn about social distancing we have to learn about training have to learn about PPE there is a lot to learn immediately quickly So our HR organization led that multi discipline effort and that became a top priority after that.
-In terms of where we can allocate capital going forward we would think about creating shareholder value by 1 of 4 things paying down debt, and free funding the 2022 maturities for example or CapEx.
-Where we see growth we're still investing in CapEx we have a wonderful joint venture with Nestle a 15 year joint venture as the warehouse of the future that's going to open up in the next few months we're still investing in that we still have a contract logistics businesses that are coming our way either because goods came in from China and there's no demand for them so people need storage we are helping many, many customers with that or customers who are reopening the kind act coming back into a business and they need contract logistic sales so we are investing CapEx into that because we see a very defined and measurable and high return on those projects the third category we look at in terms of capital allocation would be M&A while it is not top of mind right now so it's kind of difficult to buy a company over Zoom it is something we think about something we're talking about or we are watching and then the fourth category of capital allocation would be share repurchases so we want to always be looking at our stock and seeing if it makes more sense to buy back our stock or to do one of the other three things I just mentioned all these three things require capital and the survival of the company was the thing that we thought about in the same breath as the survival of our employees and from a financial perspective we wanted to load up on cash it's hard to beat it's hard to go broke when you have $2.5 billion of liquidity I will put it like that so we had over $1 billion of liquidity in the quarter when we went out and we raised a high yield bond offering and we did a couple transactions with some banks and now we have got $2 billion of cash in the bank and we have $500 million of availability on various lines we have $2.5 billion of liquidity and we're cash flow positive so I feel that we've from a financial perspective done our duty to protect the company from another surprise which could happen we don't know if the virus is going to come back we don't know if there is going to be a W. We don't know that so I feel we're protected by having $2.5 billion of liquidity and it gives us flexibility and options and also gives us protection.
+Well, when the pandemic hit.
+It was quite a shock to everyone, including us.
+And the first thought that went through our mind was, well, how do we protect our people?
+We have 100,000 people.
+How do we protect our people from this terrible virus?
+And that took up a large percentage of our efforts.
+We had to learn a lot of stuff.
+We had to learn all about hygiene and we had to learn about social distancing.
+We had to learn about training.
+We had to learn about PPE.
+There was a lot to learn immediately, quickly.
+So, our HR organization led that multi-discipline effort and that became a top priority after that.
+In terms of where we can allocate capital going forward, we would think about creating shareholder value by 1 of 4 things.
+Paying down debt, and pre-funding the 2022 maturities, for example.
+Or, CapEx where we see growth.
+We're still investing in CapEx.
+We have a wonderful joint venture with Nestlé, a 15-year joint venture, the warehouse of the future that's going to open up in the next few months.
+We're still investing in that.
+We still have a contract logistics businesses that are coming our way, either because goods came in from China and there's no demand for them, so people need storage.
+We are helping many, many customers with that.
+Or, customers who are reopening and coming back into business and they need contract logistic help.
+So, we are investing CapEx into that because we see a very defined and measurable and high return on those projects.
+The third category we look at in terms of capital allocation would be M&A. While it is not top of mind right now -- it's kind of difficult to buy a company over Zoom -- it is something we think about and something we're talking about and we are watching.
+And then the fourth category of capital allocation would be share repurchases.
+So, we want to always be looking at our stock and seeing if it makes more sense to buy back our stock or to do one of the other three things I just mentioned.
+All these three things require capital and the survival of the company was the thing that we thought about in the same breath as the survival of our employees.
+And, from a financial perspective, we wanted to load up on cash.
+It's hard to be -- it's hard to go broke when you have $2.5 billion of liquidity, I will put it like that.
+So, we had over $1 billion of liquidity in the quarter when we went out and we raised a high-yield bond offering and we did a couple transactions with some banks and now we have got $2 billion of cash in the bank, and we have $500 million of availability on various lines.
+So, we have $2.5 billion of liquidity and we're cash flow positive, so I feel that we've, from a financial perspective, done our duty to protect the company from another surprise, which could happen.
+We don't know if the virus is going to come back.
+We don't know if there is going to be a W. We don't know that.
+So, I feel we're protected by having $2.5 billion of liquidity, and it gives us flexibility and options and also gives us protection.

 Ari Rosa